peijunz/ipynb2pelican/README.md

 > **All and Only** Metadata should be stored at the first Cell of ipynb

-Writing a MetaCell is as simple as writting metadata in markdown file.
+Writing a MetaCell is as simple as writing metadata in markdown file.
 ```md
 # This is title
 + date: 2020-02-22